 The Trust will vet the referral and either book into a virtual appointment or add the patient to the waiting list if they need a face to face appointment.
 In some cases the referral may be returned (rejected) back to you with advice.

 Please do not defer to provider routine referrals.
 Send the appointment request to the patient so they can do this when they are ready to book.

 Please consider this before making any referral as our capacity to see new patients is very limited.

 For any training issues or technical assistance with e-RS/Smartcards, please contact your local commissioning support unit facilitators or registration authority helpdesk.

-For SEL GPs, your CCG has commissioned the Consultant Connect service so you can also use this to seek advice.
-We are in the process of expanding our Consultant Connect lines – these will be available Monday to Friday, 9am to 5pm and the communication will come via your local CCG bulletins so please ensure you cascade this within the practice.
+For south-east London GPs, your Clinical Commissioning Group (CCG) has commissioned the Consultant Connect service so you can also use this to seek advice.
+We are in the process of expanding our Consultant Connect lines – these will be available Monday to Friday, 9am to 5pm and the communication will come via your local CCG bulletins> Please share this information within your practice.

 Our frequently asked questions page has answers to common questions we have received from patients.